 This Interactive Video was made to help mortgage companies bolster customer support.
 With clickable chapter markers, customers can skip forward or go back to certain sections — and quickly get the answers they need about the end of their forbearance.

 But that’s not all.
-Interactive Videos like these can also be tailored to every customer’s liking with in-user customization.
+Interactive Videos like these can also be tailored to every customer’s liking with in-user customisation.
 Viewers can either select data from a drop-down menu or input it themselves straight from the video player to generate a new video with the answers they need.

 It’s a win-win situation for both parties.
-Customers receive a personalized, interactive tool to help them make better financial choices, while companies can leverage the data input to better understand their customers and improve their communication.
+Customers receive a personalised, interactive tool to help them make better financial choices, while companies can leverage the data input to better understand their customers and improve their communication.

 Transparent Communication for Better Outcomes

 The new Consumer Duty is an opportunity for firms to revamp their communication.
 Use easy-to-understand language and visual tools.
-Make it actionable with personalization.
+Make it actionable with personalisation.
 With these tips, you’re on your way to giving your customers the tools they need for financial success.

 And leverage the latest technology to collect customer data.
 But that’s not all Living Video can do.
 Make finances fun by adding digital Easter eggs to your Interactive Video.
 Let customers give feedback straight from the video player.